-As you become more encouraged with your progress, you will search for pencils that give the best results in drawing like these ones at Dick Blick.
+As you become more encouraged with your progress, you will search for pencils that give the best results in drawing.

 A set of 12 pencils will be sufficient but make sure the set includes "B" pencils.
 Once you start playing with these, your artwork will begin to take on a new look.

 The range of pencils available is wide and varied.
-I was given a 12 piece Derwent Graphic Pencil Set which contains a H pencil (Hard), F (Medium), HB, B (Black), and 2B right through to 9B.
-This 'soft' set is ideal because it allows me to experiment with a good range of pencil grades.
-I use these pencils all the time!
+I was given a 12 piece Derwent Graphic Pencil Set which was perfect because it allowed me to experiment with a good range of pencil grades.
+I still use these pencils all the time!

 For all learners, the best pencil is a 2B (that's the grade).
 This is a soft pencil, it can produce soft grays and strong blacks.

-If you like doing small sketches, mechanical pencils with a fine point would be a wise choice.
-Dick Blick has a good range.
+If you like doing small sketches, mechanical pencils with a fine point are a wise choice.

 Mechanical pencil leads come in a range of sizes with different grades.
 I like .5mm (size) with 2B (grade), but you can experiment to discover which one suits you the best.